Anupam0401/Checkers-AI/README.md

 ## References

-This repos has been taken from the [Droughts-AI repo](https://github.com/Hsankesara/Draughts-AI), and been modified to implement the Markov Decision process algorithm for implementing the AI.
+This repository has been taken from the [Droughts-AI repo](https://github.com/Hsankesara/Draughts-AI), and been modified to implement the Markov Decision process algorithm for implementing the AI.

 ## Contributing